MrMDavidson/DSVR/README.md

 ```
 2) Supports multiple "networks"
 3) User specified DNS server for per-site DNS queries, for privacy from your ISP.
+4) Blacklisting of domains; a list of domains can be provided that will not resolve.
+This can be used to prevent access to malicious sites
-4) Port Forwarding & uPnP on existing router/AP not affected (see TODO)
+5) Port Forwarding & uPnP on existing router/AP not affected (see TODO)

 ## HOW IT WORKS